-Weight: written 1,0 7. semester Work placement 15 Combined viva and written individual exam In co-operation with the work placement enterprise, the candidate identifies and defines a problem statement (research question), which should be approved by the appointed supervisor, and produces a project report.
-During the work placement the student also maintains a learning journal, to be submitted on completion of the placement.
-The learning journal will reflect the learning goals and outcomes of the placement.
-The learning journal and project report becomes the basis of the viva in work placement.
-The viva has the following distribution: 1/4 for the oral presentation2/4 for the examination questions/discussion1/4 for the voting and feedback to the student The project should be a maximum of 40,800 characters incl. spacing but excl. annex.
-Projects below 30,000 characters incl. spacing but excl. annex will be RE- JECTED before assessment.
-A written approval of the problem statement is in- cluded in the project at hand in.
-At hand in, all bullet points under section 9.1 must be met.
-Internal assessment: approved or not approved Weight: written 0.5, viva 0.5 Combination written and 30 minutes oral assessment Bachelor 15 Combined viva (oral exam) and written individual assessment The student produces a bachelor project based on the chosen problem statement (research question).
+Totownal account an even of an extensional Internal assessment: approved or not approved • Weight: written 2/3, viva 1/3 Combination written and 30 minutes oral assessment Bachelor 15 Combined viva (oral exam) and written individual assessment The student produces a bachelor project based on the chosen problem state- ment (research question).
 The project then is used as departure point for the viva examination.
 The viva has the following distribution: 1/4 for the oral presentation 2/4 for the examination questions/discussion 1/4 for the voting and feedback to the student The bachelor project is normally produced on an individual basis.
 However, by exception, the students may send application for special consideration if they wish to write a group bachelor project to the Institution.
 Since the written project is combined with a viva of 60 minutes per student, the project does not have to be individualized.
 No more than two students can participate in the group assessment.
 A written approval of the problem statement is included in the project at hand in.
-At hand in, all bullet points under section 9.1 must be met.
+Form and prerequisite: At hand in, all bullet points under section 9.1 must be met.
 Number of characters: 1 person: number of characters: maximum 105,000 inkl spacing but ekskl annex.
-1 person: number of characters: maximum 105,000 inkl spacing but ekskl annex.
 Assignments below 75.000 characters incl spacing, but ekskl annex, will be RE- JECTED before assessment.
-2 person: number of characters: maximum 150,000 inkl. spacing but ekskl. annex.

-Assignments below 105,000 characters incl. spacing, but ekskl. annex, will be REJECTED before assessment.
-Viva: 60 min per student External assessment according to the 7-point marking scale Weight: written 0.7, Viva 0.3.
+2 person: number of characters: maximum 150,000 incl. spacing but excl. annex.
+Assignments below 105,000 characters incl. spacing, but excl. annex, will be RE- JECTED before assessment. • Viva: 60 min per student • External assessment according to the 7-point marking scale • Weight: written 2/3, Viva 1/3.
 One overall mark is given.